jmsell1/Dermoscopy-Work/Literature Review.md

 ![](./Papers/Skin Lesion Segmentation with Improved Convolutional Neural Network.png)

-- Skin cancer has become much more comman in recent years, and the medical industry has had to adapt as a result
+- Skin cancer has become much more common in recent years, and the medical industry has had to adapt as a result
 - By using a fully convolutional network (FCN), there is no need for pre or post processing of skin images
   - Enables more precison detection and analysis of images
 - "Since melanoma is known to be the most lethal skin cancer," its recent increase in cases has become a cause for concern